 Kapetanovo Castle

 “Kapetanovo” translates to “Captain’s” in Serbian.
 The castle was named after its founder, Captain Miša Anastasijević, who clearly wasn’t the type to settle for a modest cottage.
-The man had flair, and the castle’s name is a nod to its captain-founder.
-Kapetanovo Castle, over the years, played host to the highs and lows of history.
-There were the glamour-filled days of grand balls and soirees.
+The castle, over the years, played host to the highs and lows of history, it hosted grand balls and soirees and saw its rough moments too (although not nearly as many as some other castles on this list).
+Today, Kapetanovo Castle is one of the best preserved castles in Serbia and age has done nothing but add more character to its walls.

 Maglič Castle

-Built in the 13th century, Maglič was tactically positioned to safeguard the entrance to the Ibar gorge.
-It was essentially Serbia’s ancient security system, saying, “Halt!
-Who goes there?” to potential intruders.
-“Maglič” can be loosely translated to “the foggy one” in Serbian.
-While it might sound like a nickname for someone who’s a bit forgetful, it’s actually a nod to the frequent mists that envelop the castle.
-It’s almost as if the castle likes playing hide and seek with the world.
+Built in the 13th century, Maglič was tactically positioned to safeguard the entrance to the Ibar gorge, one of the most strategic points in the kingdom.
+“Maglič” can be loosely translated to “the foggy one” in Serbian, a reference to the frequent mists that envelop the castle.

-Like any castle worth its salt, Maglič has had its fair share of sieges, captures, and Game-of-Thrones-esque intrigues.
-From being a protective fortress to housing a monastery and even playing a part in the Ottoman-Hungarian wars, Maglič has been through the wringer and lived to tell the tale.
-Fast forward to today, and Maglič is like that vintage beauty with an alluring air of melancholy.
-Though partially in ruins, it stands defiantly, a testament to its enduring spirit.
+Like any castle worth its salt, Maglič has had its fair share of sieges and captures.
+It served most of its years as a fortress but briefly it also housed a monastery and played a crucial part in the Ottoman-Hungarian wars.
+Fast forward to today, and Maglič is passing the test of time, though partially in ruins, showcasing its enduring spirit.

 Spitzer Castle